Evaluation Research

 Centre;

-- Surveys of clients: assessing client views of and satisfaction with programs, or determining
+- Client surveys: assessing client views of and satisfaction with programs, or determining

 - Multi-variate analyses of program impacts: comparing the impacts of programs (for example,